kwur/new-kwur-site/_posts/2009-05-21-cool-stuff-coming-up.md

   </p>

   <p>
-    <span style="font-weight:bold;">JUNIOR BROWN @ BEALE ON BROADWAY &#8211; SUNDAY</span>
+    <span style="font-weight:bold;">JUNIOR BROWN @ BEALE ON BROADWAY – SUNDAY</span>
   </p>

   <p>
   </p>

   <p>
-    I sometimes got mixed feelings about this dude&#8211; (his six string/slide combo is a little gimmicky, for instance) but I hear he puts on quite a show. and this song w/his pseudo-tubb croak/croon is pretty great.
+    I sometimes got mixed feelings about this dude– (his six string/slide combo is a little gimmicky, for instance) but I hear he puts on quite a show. and this song w/his pseudo-tubb croak/croon is pretty great.
   </p>

   <p>
-    that&#8217;s just 4 days!<br />more more more to come
+    that’s just 4 days!<br />more more more to come
   </p>

   <p>